Convention Agenda

 Shuttle Transportation

-Pick up Location: TBD · Drop-off Location: Air Zoo
+Pick up Location: Hotel Lobby Entrance· Drop-off Location: Air Zoo

 Buses run every 30 minutes between the Radisson Hotel & Suites and the Air Zoo Event